Cameron-Cn/folio/README.md

  + [On LinkedIn](https://linkedin.com/in/crckzm)

-All work is shared under a MIT License unless otherwise specified in the work, or belonging to another rights holder.
-Feel free to contact me for questions, discussion, or concerns.
+All work is shared under GPL-2.0 unless otherwise specified in the work, or belonging to another rights holder.
+Feel free to contact me with questions, discussion, or concerns.

 ---